TomBanner/Final-Project-Bitcoin-/README.md

 The next part of my project involved using machine learning to predict the price of Bitcoin.

+Data Collection & Exploration

 The first part of this project was exploring the features that i would use in my model.
-I sourced data from a variety of sources that were linked to Bitcoin.
+Using several APIs, I sourced data from a variety of sources that were linked to Bitcoin.

 ![ds](./images/btc_ds.jpg)